Don Shave's Ancestral Family Tree

 Birthabout 1196Sancha was born about 1196.

-Deathafter 1196She died after 1196 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1196She died after 1196 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of her death (sadly, as an infant in their 1st year) in the year of 1196 is not known-surviving in 1196 as an infant was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourceSancha had person sources.1